vasilenka/invoker/README.md

 ```

 #### Background
-Use these colours for background onyl.
-All background colors have been tested for $dark-40 text and passed AA Large standard.
+Use these colours for background only.
+All background colors have been tested for `$dark-50` text and passed WCAG AA standard.
 ```scss
 // ROSE
 $bg-rose                    	: #E3CDD1;